appscode/blog/content/post/upgrade-postgresql-standalone-to-high-availability-cluster-in-aws/index.md

 high-availability-cluster   HorizontalScaling   Successful   5m
 ```

-We can see from the above output that the MariaDBOpsRequest has succeeded.
+We can see from the above output that the `PostgresOpsRequest` has succeeded.
 Now, we are going to verify the number of replicas,

 ```bash
 $ kubectl get postgres -n demo postgres -o json | jq '.spec.replicas' 3
 ```
 > From all the above outputs we can see that the replicas of the cluster is now increased to 3.
-That means we have successfully scaled up the replicas of the MariaDB cluster.
+That means we have successfully scaled up the replicas of the PostgreSQL standalone.

 Again let's check the objects in the `demo` namespace: